davidtwco/rfcs/text/0000-build-std/0-introduction.md

 The following terminology is used throughout the RFC:

-- "the standard library" is used to refer to all of the crates that comprise the standard library - `core`, `alloc` and `std`
+- "the standard library" is used to refer to multiple of the crates that constitute the standard library such as `core`, `alloc`, `std`, `test`, `proc_macro` or their dependencies.
 - "std" is used to refer only to the `std` crate, not the entirety of the standard library

 Throughout the RFC's "Proposal" sections, parentheses with "?" links will be present that which link the relevant section in the appropriate "Rationale and